 Managed Care and Third Party Liability

 The contract language between the State Medicaid agency and the Managed Care Organization (MCO) dictates the terms and conditions under which the MCO assumes TPL responsibility.
 Generally, TPL administration and performance activities that are the responsibility of the MCO will be set by the state and should be accompanied by state oversight.

 There are four basic approaches to carrying out TPL functions in a managed care environment.

 - Enrollees with any other insurance coverage are excluded from enrollment in managed care

 - Enrollees with other insurance coverage are enrolled in managed care and the state retains TPL responsibilities

-- Enrollees with other insurance coverage are enrolled in managed care and TPL responsibilities are delegated to the Managed Care Organization (MCO) with an appropriate adjustment of the MCO capitation payments
+- Enrollees with other insurance coverage are enrolled in managed care and TPL responsibilities are delegated to the MCO with an appropriate adjustment of the MCO capitation payments

 - Enrollees and/or their dependents with commercial managed care coverage are excluded from enrollment in Medicaid MCOs, while TPL for other enrollees with private health insurance or Medicare coverage is delegated to the MCO with the state retaining responsibility only for tort and estate recoveries